ChavnaPantryProject/chavna/backend/user-auth/README.md

 This is a proof of concept REST API written in Rust.
 This current iteration is obviously not secure.
-This branch will likely never even be merged into main.
+This branch will likely be deleted.